KaiYan289/RLpapersnote/README.md

 190. Remember that PIL image has W, H = image.size, but it may be the reverse for the order of dimension in numpy.
 Be very careful when dealing with the mask.

+191. Check for model's confidence to examine whether it is "guessing" answers on multiple choice questions.

 # Useful Linux Debugging Commands